Tenerife

 Tenerife offers corners for all tastes.
 The great diversity in the weather, the landscape and the extreme slopes make cycling a unique experience.
 If you like the bike, do not miss the opportunity to practice your hobby on your next trip to the island of Tenerife.

-Gentle summers and warm springs: The pleasant climate and constant spinglike temperatures enable you to enjoy the conveniences of the sun, the pureness of the air and the freshness of the trade winds.
+The pleasant climate and constant springlike temperatures enable you to enjoy the conveniences of the sun, the pureness of the air and the freshness of the trade winds.
 Also here you can see the famous contrasts of Tenerife: While you can enjoy an average temperature between 20 and 25°C (68-77°F) at every site on the island during the spring months, there are still some snow-covered places at the mountaintop of the Teide and its surroundings, at a height of 2000m (~ 6562 ft).

 Some places of interest in Tenerife